littlezz/pixiv_download/readme.md

 =======

 -  login success ---------------done
--  download all image from illustor with threading
+-  download all image from illustor with threading ---------->done
 -  support auto check and update
 -  support download manga
 -  support download animation and turn to gif format